Statistical properties of zeta functions' zeros

-This series can be continued to a function which is meromorphic in the whole complex plane and satisfies a functional equation.
-Namely, let $\mu =0$ if $ \chi $ is even and $\mu =1$ if $\chi $ is odd.
+because of the multiplicativity of $\chi( n) $.
+Moreover, the argument behind the relation to theta functions (\ref{theta_representation}) can be repeated and as a consequence, one finds that series (\ref{def_Dirichlet_L})can be continued to a function which is meromorphic in the whole complex plane and satisfies a functional equation.
+Namely, let $\mu=0$ if $\chi$ is even and $\mu=1$ if $\chi$ is odd.
 Define

 then the functional equation has the form